Cyfrin/solidity-by-example.github.io/src/pages/0.6/sol/CallingContract/index.md

+---
+title: Calling Other Contract
+version: 0.6.0
+description: In Solidity, contract can call other contracts in several ways
+---

 Contract can call other contracts in 2 ways.

 The easiest way to is to just call it, like `A.foo(x, y, z)`.